Return to KLA Advance

 When this happens and a customer wants to keep a 3-decade-old tool running, Elizabeth’s team of product engineers is there to support.
 Their goal is to enable better product and service performance needed to maximize customer’s KLA asset.

 Elizabeth’s team works closely with a diverse array of engineering teams to conceive innovative solutions.
-They also collaborate with the teams developing remanufactured equipment and tool upgrade programs to help customers keep their tools current with the pace of advancing technology in the semiconductor industry.
+They also collaborate with the teams developing remanufactured wafer inspection equipment and tool upgrade programs to help customers keep their tools current with the pace of advancing technology in the semiconductor industry.

 Elizabeth Nio holds a prototype model of an older product.